Is all that cardio helping you burn fat or is it keeping you fat?

 Increase the intensity, shorten the length

 It’s long periods of low-intensity exercise that cause the above-mentioned negative effect.
-All you have to do to combat that is raise the intensity of the training session and spend less time exercising.
+All you have to do to combat that is to raise the intensity of the training session and spend less time exercising.
 High-Intensity Interval Training, like the Alpha System, is a beautiful option thanks to the fact that it does BOTH.
 Your body will burn primarily glycogen during the periods of high intensity, but it will get into some fat-burning during the low-intensity intervals.
 However, the fat-burning will continue for hours after you finish working out thanks to the fact that HIIT kicks your metabolism into high gear.

 Do either one of these two things, and you’ll prevent the negative effects of aerobic training and keep your body burning fat rather than protecting it!